crisdanrodriguez/crisdanrodriguez/README.md

 <h2> 👨🏻‍💻 About Me </h2>

-- 🎓 Mechatronics Engineering Student at Tecnológico de Monterrey
+- 🎓 Mechatronics Engineer from Tecnológico de Monterrey
 - 🌱 Passionate about learning new things related to emerging technologies
 - 🤓 AI, Robotics & Data Science enthusiast